 Working with social responsibility

-For J. Lauritzen, human rights have been in the very centre of how we have conducted our business for decades, e.g. the right to enjoy just and favorable conditions of work, the right to social security, including social insurance, the right to an adequate standard of living, the right to health, the right to education and the right to cultural life.
+For J. Lauritzen, human rights have been in the very centre of how we have conducted our business for decades, e.g. the right to enjoy just and favourable conditions of work, the right to social security, including social insurance, the right to an adequate standard of living, the right to health, the right to education and the right to cultural life.

 As shipowner and operator, we constantly face challenges ashore and at sea when it comes to human rights and labour conditions.
 The present scope of our social responsibility programme ashore focuses on corporate human resource issues such as competency development, terms of employment, diversity and recruitment.
 Onboard our vessels, social responsibility is also closely linked to health, safety and security issues.